MysteryPancake/Discord-Reposter/README.md

 It reposts all the messages from one channel to another channel, which can even be in another server.

+You can even use webhooks to repost messages if you run [coolbot.js](https://github.com/MysteryPancake/Discord-Reposter/blob/master/coolbot.js).
+However, it's glitchy, so I don't reccomend it.

 It reposts backward from the newest message.
 Currently it's impossible to go forward from the oldest message because [discord.js](https://github.com/hydrabolt/discord.js) doesn't have a method to get the oldest message in a channel.

 ## Usage